 Why would anyone delete their Facebook account?
-That’s a question some people have asked me since I jumped out of the shark-tank, a month or so ago.
+That’s a question some people have asked me since I jumped out of the shark-tank, some months ago.
 More people, though, have told me they’d like to, or they’ve thought about it, but they can’t.
 They need it.
 There is no alternative.
 Leaving it will make them feel bad.

 These things are all in the nature of addiction, and if it is nothing else, Facebook is a well-engineered tool for ensuring that.
 Even getting off it – right off it, not the ‘suspending your account’ halfway-house – is made difficult, and you are encouraged to change your mind several times along the journey.
 If you suspend your account, your friends can still contact you, you can still look at your old posts online, and you can be reminded of how much you miss it and how much you want to get back on it.